Differentially Private Gaussian Processes: The Cloaking Method

+We want to find $M$ such that the noise sample Z is small but also that $\Delta$ is minimised.
+A common way of describing that noise scale is to consider the determinant (generalised variance), the square root of the determinant (proportional to the volume of a confidence interval), or the log of the determinant (proportional to the differential entropy of a $k$-dimensional normal distribution (plus a constant) $\ln\left((2\pi e)^k \left|\boldsymbol\Sigma \right|\right)/2$.
+We use the latter but they will all have similar results.
+We show in the supplementary material that the optimal $M = \sum_i{\lambda_i \mathbf{c}_i \mathbf{c}_i^\top}$ with the $\bm{\lambda}$ found using gradient descent, $ {\partial L}/{\partial \lambda_j} = - \bm{c}_j^\top M^{-1} \bm{c}_j + 1 $.
 We return to the example of the !Kung San women data to demonstrate the improvement in privacy efficiency.
-Figure \ref{kung}B illustrates the results for a reasonable value of $\varepsilon=1$\footnote{EQ kernel, $\delta=0.01$, lengthscale 25 years, gaussian noise 14cm}.
-The input domain is deliberately extended to demonstrate some features of the method.
-First, where the data is most concentrated the scale of the added noise is small.
-This is quite intuitive as the effect one training point has there on the posterior prediction will be overwhelmed by its neighbours.
-A second and potentially less intuitive finding is that the DP noise is greatest at about 110 years, well away from the nearest data point.
-This, we believe, is because of the fulcrum and lever interaction between the outliers and the data's concentration.
-The figure \ref{standard_noise}A partly demonstrates this, with the test point $T_2$ being changed slightly more than the perturbation in the training point.
+Figure \ref{kung}B illustrates the results for a reasonable value of $\varepsilon=1$.\footnote{EQ kernel, $\delta=0.01$, lengthscale 25 years, Gaussian white noise 14 cm} The input domain is deliberately extended to demonstrate some features.
+First, where data is most concentrated the scale of the added noise is small.
+The effect one training point has there on the posterior prediction will be overwhelmed by its neighbours.
+A less intuitive finding is that the DP noise is greatest at about 110 years, far from the nearest data point.
+This is because the data's concentration acts like a pivot providing leverage to the outliers' effect on the posterior mean.
+Figure \ref{main_figure}E partly demonstrates this, with the test point $f'_{*(2)}$ being changed slightly more than the perturbation in the training point.
 The third observation is that the added DP noise eventually approaches zero away from the training data; the posterior mean will equal the prior mean regardless of the training data's outputs.
 The RMSE without DP was 6.8cm and with $(1,0.01)$-DP, 12.2cm, suggesting that this provides quite large, but practical levels of DP perturbation.
-Note that the 200 test point inputs that make up the graph's predictions are exactly those specified as part of the cloaking algorithm ($X_*$); a large number of nearby test points doesn't degrade the quality of the predictions as they are all very highly correlated.
+The 200 test point inputs that make up the graph's predictions are exactly those specified as part of the cloaking algorithm ($X_*$); a large number of nearby test points does not degrade the quality of the predictions as they are all very highly correlated.
 The noise that is already added to ensure a test point does not breach DP, is almost exactly the noise that is needed by its close neighbours.